SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/index.rst

 ---------

 When running a cosmological simulation, the section ``Cosmology`` sets the values of the cosmological model.
-The epanded :math:`\Lambda\rm{CDM}` parameters governing the background evolution of the Univese need to be specified here.
+The expanded :math:`\Lambda\rm{CDM}` parameters governing the background evolution of the Universe need to be specified here.
 These are:

 * The reduced Hubble constant: :math:`h`: ``h``,
 * The matter density parameter :math:`\Omega_m`: ``Omega_m``,